isammitr/flowerImageClassifier/README.md

   - Saved the model as a checkpoint (`checkpoint.pth`) so that it can be reused later.

 - Inference for classification
-  - Wrote a function called predict that takes an image and a model, then returns the top $K$ most likely classes along with the probabilities.
+  - Wrote a function called predict that takes an image and a model, then returns the top 5 most likely classes along with the probabilities.